 As well as being open to professionals and institutions, this three-day conference will be open to the public and anyone with an interest will be able to follow and take part in the debates through multimedia channels and social media.

 All the plenary sessions will be filmed and it will be possible to follow them live via the Facebook page of the Association.
 Online interaction with the public will be possible.

 Throughout the event, Child Reporters will interview the participants and speakers (video or radio), and will comment on the event online every day.

 Through thematic workshops with smaller groups, it will be possible to tackle specific issues in depth before heading back into the plenary to make the most of the resulting cross-pollination of expertise and suggestions.

-The conference marking 30 years of the United Nations Convention on the Rights of the Child is the result of a partnership between the Thirty Years of Children’s Rights Association, Mission of Switzerland to the UN in Geneva, the United Nations Office at Geneva, the Office of the United Nations High Commissioner for Human Rights, UNICEF and many more.
+The conference marking 30 years of the United Nations Convention on the Rights of the Child is the result of a partnership between the Thirty Years of Children’s Rights Association, the Mission of Switzerland to the UN in Geneva, the University of Geneva, the Office of the United Nations High Commissioner for Human Rights, the UN Committee on the Rights of the Child and many more.